zni/vapor/README.md

 # vapor

-This is the result of following along with the (https://famicom.party/book/)[Famicom Part book].
+This is the result of following along with the [Famicom Party book](https://famicom.party/book/).

 ## Build